NinjaSudo/backbone-todo/README.md

 Additionally a basic understanding of HTML5 & CSS will be helpful.
 For that refer to the [Mozilla Developer Network][https://developer.mozilla.org/en-US/docs/Web] for the Basics.

-## Models & Views
+## Models

-The `Model` contains the interactive data and the logic surrounding it, such as data validation, getters and setters, default values, etc. Check out the [Model][models] & [View][views] documentation for more.
+The `Model` contains the interactive data and the logic surrounding it, such as data validation, getters and setters, default values, etc. Check out the [Model][models] documentation for more.

 Create your ToDo Model and start the namespace of your app: